breadrock1/GroovEnc-tool/README.md

-# Grooven-tool
+# GroovEnc-tool

 ![GitHub](https://badgen.net/badge/icon/github?icon=github&label)
 ![version](https://img.shields.io/badge/version-1.1-blue)
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Grooven-tool is a simple tool for transforming encoded data into its canonical form, or for transforming raw data into various encoded and hashed forms.
+GroovEnc-tool is a simple tool for transforming encoded data into its canonical form, or for transforming raw data into various encoded and hashed forms.
 It is capable of intelligently recognizing several encoding formats using heuristic techniques.